 Opals is a word that is becoming known more and more throughout the world.
 Over a million people search for it on the internet which gives us some sort of idea of its importance.

 Of course, not all opals refer to that precious gem from Australia, because we have basketball teams, services, fuel, black opal wine, to name a few of the variations.

 Still, the most significant search for this precious term conjures up images of fascinating precious gemstones displaying so many colors of the rainbow that they hold a fascination found rarely in any other gemstone, or for that matter in any other organic or mineral representation that originates with mother earth.

-Statement from Ancient Historian Pliny Abstract Opal (left)
+Statement from Ancient Historian Pliny Abstract Opal (above)